Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 \subsection{Propagation of information}

 To prove \cref{thm:pi} we must control the speed at which information propagates through the dynamics.
-This step will be considerably more delicate compared to the analysis of the dynamics for $\mu$ and $\nu$ studied in \cref{sec:2-out-of-3}, due to the potential emergence of large dense regions, encouraged by the long range interaction of $\int \mu(\overline G_h)\d\hat\alpha$.
+This step will be considerably more delicate compared to the analysis of the dynamics for $\mu$ and $\nu$ studied in \cref{sec:2-out-of-3}, due to the potential emergence of large dense regions, encouraged by the long-range interaction of $\int \mu(\overline G_h)\d\hat\alpha$.